thuyjvaan/league_of_legends_analysis/README.md

 This graph shows that the distribution of  `kills` is rightly-skewed, which means it has a ‘tail’ to the right, indicating that large extreme values are more likely than large values.
 This is consistent with our expectation because it's easier to get a few kills in a game, rather than a lot.
 Only the top players who are highly skilled can get a higher kills rate.
 This observation on `kills` could be useful for our future analysis when we look into what factors could predict a team's performance.

 ### Bivariate Analysis
 Our research question is concerned with the stats of the top player that affect the chances of the team winning overall.
-So, we can now investigate the relationship between the team winning or not and the top player’s xp level.
+So, we can now investigate the relationship between the team winning or not and the top player’s amount of gold earned.

 Below is our bar chart comparing the difference of means for player’s gold earned between winning teams and losing teams as well as some relevant stats:
 <iframe